MasoniteFramework/docs/tutorials/creating-a-blog.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Now we can add it to our template like so:
+Now we can add it to our template like so right at the top:

 {% code-tabs %}
 {% code-tabs-item title="resources/templates/blog.html" %}